informalsystems/audits/ibc/capability/findings.md

 ## Notes

-modules get their own capability keepers - ie. "scoped" but they all share a common persistentKey (persistent store), memKey (memory story), and capMap (memory map)
+modules get their own capability keepers - ie. "scoped".

+but they all share a common persistentKey (persistent store), memKey (memory story), and capMap (memory map)

 InitializeAndSeal - no new scoped keepers